1. High Stablecoin Borrowing Rates

 As of Q2 ‘25, over 95% of stablecoin reserves globally are allocated in RWA, such as bank deposits, money market instruments, and short-dated government bonds—yielding above 4% APY.
 In theory, these yield streams from TradFi could be redirected to stablecoin users and dApps to stimulate on-chain economic activities.
 By externalizing reserve earnings, the stablecoin industry could evolve from a centralized profit center to a key driver of growth in decentralized economies, aligning more closely with DeFi's core tenets of financial inclusivity and user empowerment.

-3. Structural Drawback for Yieldcoin Borrowers
+3. Structural Drawback for Yield-Bearing Token Borrowers

-Liquid staked stablecoins (yieldcoins) such as sUSDS, sfrxUSD, and sUSDe, are supply-side assets designed to externalize yields primarily to their token holders, including users who supply them to DeFi protocols.
-On the other hand, users who borrow yieldcoins on the demand side face a significant drawback: rapidly growing debt due to the yieldcoin’s intrinsic APY, which compounds as additional debt on top of borrowing costs.
+Liquid-staked tokens (LSTs) and liquid-staked stablecoins (yieldcoins)—such as sUSDS, sUSDe, sfrxUSD, sfrxETH, stETH, etc.—are yield-bearing, supply-side assets designed to externalize earnings to their token holders, including users who supply them to DeFi protocols.
+On the other hand, demand-side users who borrow yieldcoins face a significant drawback: rapidly growing debt due to the token’s intrinsic yield, which compounds as additional debt on top of borrowing costs.